-More than 100 organizations unite $72MM initiative toward ending homelessness in our country
+More than 100 organizations unite in $72MM initiative toward ending homelessness in our community

 Metro Dallas Homeless Alliance Chief Executive Officer Joli Angel Robinson with Board Chair Peter Brodsky

 The number of local people experiencing homelessness has increased significantly in the last several years, with a 50 percent increase between 2017 to 2020 and an additional 11 percent jump from 2019 to 2020.

 The Metro Dallas Homeless Alliance’s (MDHA) mission is to make the experience of homelessness rare, brief, and nonrecurring.
 To accomplish this, they’re leading the charge on a new $72 million historic public-private homeless “rapid rehousing” strategy, the Dallas R.E.A.L.
 Time Rapid Rehousing initiative, which will house more than 2,700 people and families experiencing homelessness over the next two years.
 This would result in 50% fewer people experiencing homelessness, many of whom are situationally homeless due to an unexpected life event, job loss, or domestic violence.